- Home

 Given the geographical situation of Chile, the country is subject to many natural hazards: earthquakes, tsunamis, floods, fires, volcanic eruptions, risks related to the break-up of glaciers, etc.

-However, do not panic because Chile and Chileans are well prepared for these risks, and if you follow the guidelines presented in this article, you should not have any problem.
+However, do not panic because Chile and Chileans are well prepared for these risks.
+Chile has significantly strengthened its emergency management system, replacing ONEMI with SENAPRED (National Disaster Prevention and Response Service) in 2021, implementing new climate change legislation in 2022, and establishing integrated infrastructure resilience programs.
+If you follow the guidelines presented in this article, you should not have any problem.

 Seismic risks and Earthquakes in Chile

 Chile is one of the most seismically active countries in the world.
 Indeed, the country is located on the join between two tectonic plates and is part of the Pacific Ring of Fire.
 Since 2010, Chile has experienced three earthquakes of magnitude higher than 8 on the Richter scale (8.8 in 2010, 8.2 in 2014 and 8.3 in 2015).
+More recent significant earthquakes include a M6.6 near Atacama in October 2023 and a M6.3 off the coast of Aisen in November 2024.
 The country is well prepared for the event of an earthquake.
 A strict anti-seismic construction policy is in force throughout the country, which considerably reduces the number of collapses and casualties.

 What to do in case of earthquake?